Scalr/sample-tf-opa-policies/management/instance_types/README.md

   The environment_id will be in the form `env-{random_string}` and can be obtained from the environment dashboard.

 5. Run `terraform init` to initialize the workspace.
-6. Run `./generate_plan.sh` to generate a plan and downlaod the mock data.
+6. Run `./generate_plan.sh` to generate a plan and download the mock data.
 7. Evaluate the policy using `opa eval -f pretty --data instance_types.rego -i input.json data.terraform.deny`

 #### Adding to a Policy Group